muzure/emo_stopping_criteria/README.md

 This code implements the stopping criteria other than ISC based on the file-based approach proposed in the above paper.
 ISC operates by loading the best-so-far HV value data.

 # Requirements
 This code at least require Python 3 and numpy.
-Platypus library is also required to run εSC (https://github.com/Project-Platypus/Platypus).
+Platypus library is also necessary to run εSC (https://github.com/Project-Platypus/Platypus).

 # Usage
 The following command runs OCD for NSGA-II on DTLZ1 with 2 objectives :